 “A journey of 1,000 miles begins with one step,” Cooper, or simply “Coop” to his friends, said.

-Cooper’s journey toward recovery began about 16 months ago when he hit rock bottom and found himself on the front steps of the Haywood Pathways Center.
+Cooper’s journey toward recovery began about 20 months ago when he hit rock bottom and found himself on the front steps of the Haywood Pathways Center.
 Since then, a life — once in ruin — has flourished.

+The book follows Cooper’s life chronologically, from his birth back in 1963, through the perils of addiction and up to his victorious recovery.
 “It goes step-by-step through my childhood,” he said, adding that he hopes the book captures his rebellious side.
 “I was brought up in a loving family, but I was totally out of control.”

 Prior to being arrested and getting his life turned around, Cooper had become addicted to methamphetamine.
 He said he began using heavily following the death of his father in 2013.
 From there, things moved fast up to the arrest that turned things around.

+Because he was known to authorities and jailers as someone who would cause trouble, he automatically went to the isolation cell.
+“It gives you time to think,” he said.
 Following his brief stint in jail, Cooper was released and placed on one year probation.
 Although he fell briefly back into using meth again, it wasn’t long before he found himself with nothing.